-Deadheading Shasta daisies – to keep these cheerful flowers blooming for longer
+How to deadhead Shasta daisies – to keep these cheerful perennials blooming for longer

-Wondering how to keep low maintenance Shasta daisies healthy and flowering all season long?
-We have the answer: deadheading.
-Here's how, and when to
+Discover how to keep low maintenance Shasta daisies healthy and flowering all season long

-Shasta daises have beautiful blooms, with full, double quilled white petals and yellow centers, that return every spring and summer, flowering until early fall.
+Shasta daises have beautiful, delicate blooms, with full, double quilled white petals and yellow centers, that return every spring and summer, flowering until early fall.

-These drought-tolerant plants are relatively low maintenance, resistant to rabbits and deer, and with few insect and disease problems, however, they also love to spread, so deadheading Shasta daisies isn't just to promote a longer blooming season, but also to stop them seeding.
+These drought-tolerant plants are relatively low maintenance, resistant to rabbits and deer, and with few insect and disease problems.
+However, if you grow Shasta daisies you will also know they also love to spread, so deadheading Shasta daisies isn't just to promote a longer blooming season, but also to stop them from self-seeding.

 Shasta daisies are the perfect low maintenance garden border idea or front yard flower bed addition for any garden.
 Deadheading your Shasta daisies regularly will improve not only how long they will continue to bloom for, but also the overall health and looks of the plant.